Managing Visibility Categories

 However, by means of custom visibility categories, the visibility of content can be restricted to specific editors as well.
 This way, access to, for example, confidential internal content can be granted only to the staff members involved.

-To enable visitors to log in, connect your Scrivito CMS to a visitor identity provider in your Scrivito dashboard, and provide your Scrivito-based web application with a means to authenticate, via Google, for example.
+To enable visitors to log in, connect your Scrivito CMS to a visitor identity provider, and provide your Scrivito-based web application with a means to authenticate, via Google, for example.

 To be able to restrict the visibility of content to editors, set up an editor identity provider and connect it to your CMS.
 See below for further details.